-- Partially Adopted (Recommendation Closed): PJM has implemented part of the recommendation made by the MMU, and the MMU has chosen to discontinue making the recommendation going forward.
+- Partially Adopted (Continued Recommendation): PJM has implemented part of the recommendation made by the MMU, and the MMU continues to recommend total adoption of the recommendation.
+These recommendations continue to be included in the main sections of this report; - Partially Adopted (Recommendation Closed): PJM has implemented part of the recommendation made by the MMU, and the MMU has chosen to discontinue making the recommendation going forward.
 These recommendations are no longer included in the main sections of this report; - Not Adopted (Pending before FERC): PJM has not yet implemented any part of the recommendation made by the MMU, but the subject of the recommendation is pending FERC action; - Not Adopted (Stakeholder Process): PJM has not yet implemented any part of the recommendation made by the MMU, but the subject of the recommendation is pending stakeholder action; - Replaced by Newer Recommendation: a recommendation that was discontinued when the MMU modified the recommendation; - Withdrawn (no longer relevant): The MMU no longer makes the recommendation because it is no longer relevant; and - Withdrawn: The MMU no longer makes the recommendation.

-Table 2-1 shows the status of all recommendations reported by the MMU from 1999 through 2019.
-Over that time, 20 percent of all MMU recommendations have been adopted, 12 percent have been partially adopted, and 61 percent are not adopted.
-Of the 83 high priority recommendations, 21 (25 percent) have been adopted.
+Table 2-1 shows the status of all recommendations reported by the MMU from 1999 through 2020.
+Over that time, 22 percent of all MMU recommendations have been adopted, 11 percent have been partially adopted, and 60 percent are not adopted.
+Of the 93 high priority recommendations, 26 (28 percent) have been adopted.
 Table 2-1 includes past recommendations that are no longer included in this report.